aryuokk-v2/PrinceXmusic/README.md

 - `/userbotleaveall` - remove assistant from all chats
 - `/gcast <reply to message>` - globally brodcast replied message to all chats
 - `/pmpermit [on/off]` - enable/disable pmpermit message
+- `/sysinfo` - get the information about the system where you music bot is hosted

 ### PMpermit
 - `.a` - approove someone to pm you